daniCsorba/workflow-recipes/recipes/workflow-create-gitflow-release-branch.md

 ## bitrise.yml

 ```
-# Run the workflow with $VERSION env set up to, for examepl, '2.4.3'
+# Run the workflow with $VERSION env set up to, for example, '2.4.3'
 create-release-branch:
   steps:
   - activate-ssh-key@4: